rajsaumyaa/greenhouse_gas_emission_prediction/README.md

 2. **Prepare the Dataset**

-Ensure the Excel file named SupplyChainEmissionFactorsforUSIndustriesCommodities.xlsx is placed in the project root directory.
+--Ensure the Excel file named SupplyChainEmissionFactorsforUSIndustriesCommodities.xlsx is placed in the project root directory.

      This file should contain all relevant yearly sheets (e.g., 2010_Detail_Commodity, 2010_Detail_Industry, etc.).

 3. **Launch Jupyter Notebook**

-Open the notebook in your browser:
+ --Open the notebook in your browser:

     jupyter notebook GHG_Analysis_and_prediction.ipynb

 **Week-1 TASK**

 ● Studied and understood dataset structure

 ● Cleaned and combined data from multiple Excel sheets (Commodity & Industry)